-The first few months of each calendar year line up with (the last few months of the government fiscal year), making it a very busy and interesting time for us.
-We often find ourselves broadening our scope of corporate capabilities, and expanding our skills into new territory.
+We often find ourselves broadening the scope of our capabilities and expanding our skills in new directions.
 This year was no exception.
-One of our longest standing clients, Mitaanjigamiing First Nation, approached us in February to help them with a language preservation project.
+One of our longest-standing clients, Mitaanjigamiing First Nation, approached us in February to help them with a language preservation project.

-The language preservation project involved two components: an Ojibway/English calendar and videos of Elders pronouncing common words and phrases in both languages.
-Having recently hired two team members from graphic design and marketing backgrounds, this project was an exciting extension of our services, and an honour to be a part of.
+The project involved two components: an Ojibway/English calendar and videos of Elders pronouncing common words and phrases in both languages.
+Our creative team is always looking for new ways to apply our skills in graphic design, and taking part in this project was an exciting extension of our services.

-The concept for the calendar is so brilliant that we only wish we came up with it ourselves.
-Each month includes a new category of Ojibway-English words, so individuals can learn a different set of words throughout the month.
-The days of the week, months of the year, and dates are also in Ojibway.
-For such a simple item, we expect this calendar will be very effective in preserving the Ojibway language and helping Mitaanjigamiing community members learn or maintain their language.
+The concept for the calendar is so brilliant that we wish we came up with it ourselves.
+Each month includes a new category of Ojibway-English words so that individuals can learn different sets of words throughout the year.
+We can see the calendar being a unique way to teach the Ojibway language while also helping Mitaanjigamiing community members preserve their language.

-We are grateful that we got the opportunity to work on such an important project with this valued client.
+We are grateful that we got the opportunity to work on such an important project with Mitaanjigamiing.
 As language preservation continues to grow in its importance, we hope to continue supporting the revitalization process.